use-ink/cargo-contract/README.md

 [`rustup`](https://github.com/rust-lang/rustup) installed, the simplest way to do so is `cargo +nightly contract build`.

-To avoid having to add `+nightly` you can also set `nightly` as the default toolchain of a directory by executing `rustup override set nightly` in it.
+To avoid having to always add `+nightly` you can also set `nightly` as the default toolchain of a directory by executing `rustup override set nightly` in it.

 ##### `cargo contract check`